-Picking the best game controller for PC is many things to many different people, and many different genres too.
+The best game controller for PC is many things to many different people, and many different genres too.
 You could argue you’ve already got the best PC controller combo plumbed into your machine with your trusty keyboard and mouse, but sometimes having a specific controller to hand can be vitally useful and actually change the way you approach a given game.

 Whether it’s a great wired or wireless pad, an official or third-party device, having a well-built, comfortable controller can really make the difference to your game.
 So it’s important you make the right choice.